 Return to Idle Override F7 is a momentary function which will cause the locomotive engine to return to idle.
 Until the locomotive engine has returned to idle the system will not respond to any other manual or automatic Notch changes.
-This function might be used when the locomotive has attained the desired $% \left(1\right) =\left(1\right) \left(1\right) \left($ speed and it is immediately required to go to 'coast'
+This function might be used when the locomotive has attained the desired speed and it is immediately required to go to 'coast'.

-If F7 is enabled while the loco is in 'Thrash' mode (F8.)
-F8 must be manually turned off/disabled before locomotive engine control can resume until you hear the locomotive's engine note change.
-F8 Thrashing is a toggle function so it is only necessary to quickly press button 8to enable the Thrash action.
-Pressing button 8 again returns the locomotive engine to normal 'automatic' response
+If F7 is enabled while the loco is in 'Thrash' mode (F8,) F8 must be manually turned off/disabled before locomotive engine control can resume.

-Tips for Hornby ELITE users ...
-If you hold any button on the Keypad for more than 3 seconds it automatically operates as a momentary function control. i.e. the function is 'released' after you stop pressing the button.
+Tips for Hornby ELITE users

+...
+If you hold any button on the Keypad for more than 3 seconds it automatically operates as a momentary function control. i.e. the

+CV158 will show that the control of the

-A single press of the button toggles the function on until it disabled via another We have found that the best way of using the functions F5 and F6 (Notch Up/Down) and F7 (Return to idle) is to press and hold the appropriate button
+function is 'released' after you stop pressing the button.
+A single press of the button toggles the function on until it disabled via another button press.

+We have found that the best way of using the functions F5 and F6 (Notch Up/Down) and F7 (Return to idle) is to press and hold the appropriate button until you hear the locomotive's engine note change.